Balancingrock/Swiftfire/README.md

 Every domain that is hosted under Swiftfire implements a stack of services.
 By default that stack implements a static website.

 For each (valid and accepted) request that arrives at the server, Swiftfire finds the stack of services to execute  and does so one by one.

 You can add your own services to modify or extend de default behaviour.
-However adding services is probabely not done too often.
-It is nice to know that it is possible, but it is not anticipated that many users will want to do so.

-It is in the custom "functions" that the real power of Swiftfire rests.
+However it is much more likely that you will want to create your own functions.

-One service in the stack of services retrieves the requested resource from disk and verifies if it must be parsed.
+Functions can be used to inject HTML code into otherwise "static" web pages.
+Giving them dynamic qualities.

-If it must be parsed it scans the file for "functions".
-Any function that is found is executed, and the result of the execution is injected into the resource at the exact spot of the function.
+One of the services in the stack of services retrieves the requested page from disk and verifies if it must be parsed.
+If it must be parsed it scans the file for 'functions'.
+Any function that is found is executed, and the result of the execution is injected into the page at the exact spot of the function.
 The function itself is removed.

-In an example:
+An example:

     <p>This page has been accessed .nofPageHits() times</p>